araeubig/Raspberry-Pi-Dashboard/README.md

 - Values
   - used RAM in percent
   - used CPU in percent
-  - used HDD in percent
+  - used SSD in percent
   - used SWAP in percent
   - current CPU temperature
   - current SSD temperature